ambasat/AmbaSat-1/Release/KiCad/NOTES.md

 ![RF Client and Server](media/rf_client_server.png?raw=true "RF Client and Server")

+### Other Libraries

+The [RadioLib library](https://github.com/jgromes/RadioLib) has been used to see if we need other pins/capabilities hooked up on the AmbaSat-1 KiCad boards.

+A couple of observations...

+1. This library takes a reasonable amount of code space.
+Running the AX25_Transmit_AFSK example uses 21684 bytes of flash.
+The ATmega328P only has 32K total of flash available.
+2. The example code for AX25_Transmit_AFSK does not work using the 4MHz external resonator.
+It does work using the 8MHz internal oscillator.
+Work == decode packets with DireWolf received by an AirSpy.

 ## Arduino and Adafruit RFM96 Breakout

 Here are some details to wire up an Arduino with the [Adafruit RFM96 module](https://www.adafruit.com/product/3073).
 If you use an ATmega328P based Arduino, you pretty much have a breadboard AmbaSat-1, except by default it will be running at 16MHz instead of 4MHz.